MarcLevyTO/majority_labs_takehome/README.md

 ### GET /users

-- Get list of all users
+Get list of all users

 ### GET /users/:id

-- Get info on 1 user
+Get info on a user

 ### POST /users

-- Body Example
+Body Example

 ```
 {